 January 2004 to December 2012, Executive Vice President, Clean Energy Systems, Inc. Clean Energy Systems moved from technology development and demonstration to commercialization of its products and services, enabling energy generation without pollution.
 The aerospace-experienced founders gradually reduced their management roles as new managers assumed control to take the company into the commercial marketplace.
 This transition unfolded over several years.

 January 2005 to 2015 – Vice President, Administration, for C2Associates, Phoenix, AZ, a company engaged in facilitating industry/government interface for the introduction and support of new products and services supporting national and homeland security.
-For company information visit the C2 Associates website.
+C2 ceased to exist in 2018

 September 2001 - December 2003 – President, Clean Energy Systems, Inc., Member of the Board.